 Two formidable castles protect the south and east coasts of the island against attack, but in January 1781, French forces massed off the east coast, planning to march ashore on a very low tide.

 Ultimately, local militia and British forces defeated the exhausted French troops and won the battle.
-Just one year later, Seymour Tower was built in haste with many more coastal Martello towers also constructed.
+One year later, Seymour Tower (also known as the White Tower Jersey) was built in haste, with many more coastal Martello towers also constructed.

 Will You Visit Seymour Tower?

 It was a very other-worldly experience to explore so far from shore.

 Although I only had a short time at the tower itself, there was enough time to explore and take lots of photographs.

 The walk and the fascinating insight into the history of Seymour Tower that Trudie shared, along with all of her tidbits of information about the local area were fabulous too.

 This unique tour is definitely one of the best things to do in Jersey – and if you’re hungry after your walk, pop into the Seymour Pub or the Le Hocq Inn for excellent pub food.